FeministComicNetwork/website/solidarity.md

 **This is not okay!**

 A high-circulation publication of a club is misused to comfort cracked egos and attack a single person!
-They avoide to discuss the actual topic of equal rights seriously and objectively, which our discussions should actually be about.
+They avoid to discuss the actual topic of equal rights seriously and objectively, which our discussions should actually be about.
 We all want a fair contact in the comic scene and therefore cannot tolerate such an abuse of power!

 The ICOM must now act quickly: Burkhard Ihme is no longer acceptable as chairman and must resign.
 A public apology to Eve Jay is overdue.